Pylons/pyramid/docs/narr/views.rst

        />

 A *default view* has no ``name`` attribute.
-When a :term:`context` is traversed and there is no *view name* in the request, the *default view* is the view that is used.
+When a :term:`context` is found and there is no *view name* associated with the result of :term:`traversal`, the *default view* is the view that is used.

 You can also declare that a view is good for any model type by using the special ``*`` character in the ``for`` attribute: